Aquaculture for all

 © University of Stirling

-The politician, alongside the deputy leader of Stirling Council and senior university leaders, signed the steel structure today, as well as a plaque which will be hung in NATIH after it opens.
+The politician was speaking on the same day that the deputy leader of Stirling Council and senior university leaders, signed the steel structure, as well as a plaque which will be hung in NATIH after it opens.

 The state-of-the-art facility is funded by a £17 million investment by the UK Government through the Stirling and Clackmannanshire City Region Deal, as well as a £1 million Wolfson Foundation grant.
 It will be fully integrated into the university's world-renowned Institute of Aquaculture (IoA), the UK’s leading centre for aquaculture research, which includes a large-scale marine facility at Machrihanish in Kintyre and a freshwater facility at Buckieburn near Denny.

-Speaking at the event the secretary of state said: “I welcome the progress being made to deliver this pioneering aquaculture project.
-Backed by £17 million UK Government funding - part of our £45 million commitment to the Stirling and Clackmannanshire City Region Deal - it is a great example of collaboration to find innovative solutions for boosting productivity, creating jobs and improving sustainability in the sector in Scotland and beyond.
+“I welcome the progress being made to deliver this pioneering aquaculture project.
+Backed by £17 million UK Government funding - part of our £45 million commitment to the Stirling and Clackmannanshire City Region Deal - it is a great example of collaboration to find innovative solutions for boosting productivity, creating jobs and improving sustainability in the sector in Scotland and beyond," said the secretary of state.

 A group of people posing with a signed plaque.